 The City of Sequim operates and maintains water and sewer utility enterprises.
-The drinking water system consists of 2,347 connections, six wells, Ranney collector system, four reservoirs, 543 fire hydrants and 65 miles of water lines.
-The sewer system includes 2,519 connection, 4 sewer lift stations, 73 miles of sewer line and a Class A Water Reclamation Facility.
+The drinking water system consists of 2,347 connections, six wells, Ranney collector system, four reservoirs, 543 fire hydrants and 72 miles of water lines.
+The sewer system includes 2,519 connections, 4 sewer lift stations, 73 miles of sewer line and a Class A Water Reclamation Facility.

 - Provide residential and commercial customers with superior customer service